hsk81/code2html/readme.md

     $ source bin/activate

-Activates `virtualenv` for the project; this step is necessary since the previous step one has installed our dependencies into a virtual environment.
+Activates `virtualenv` for the project; this step is necessary since the previous one has installed our dependencies into a virtual environment.

     $ ./code2html.py